WilliamBarela/python-challenge/README.md

 ---

-IMPORTANT: expect for the `requests` library, only the **Python Standard Library** should be used to complete this challenge.
+IMPORTANT: except for the `requests` library, only the **Python Standard Library** should be used to complete this challenge.